swagtop/bevy-flake/docs/tweaks.md

 Walyand, if using the `bevy/wayland` feature.*

 ## Removing `cargo build --target` and `cargo run` restrictions
 You should not be doing this.
-When running these in the wrong shell, cargo will completely restart the compilation of your program from scratch.
+When running these in the wrong shell, the build will inevitably fail, and cargo will completely restart the compilation of your program from scratch.
 Running these in the wrong shell by accident will waste you a lot of time.